-- Sampling from storage tanks.
+-Sampling from storage tanks.

 If sampling takes place after unloading, material should be withdrawn from the centre of the storage tank.
 Metal sample lines preferably of stainless steel may be used.
 Valves should have polytetrafluoroethylene packing to avoid contamination of the solvent.
+Preferably emission free sampling systems or encased sampling station should be used to minimize workers exposure.

-Any sampling from a tanker or tank wagon should not expose the person to falls from height, therefore top sampling should only be carried out from fixed gantry or other safe means of access.
+Any sampling from a road bulk container or railcar should not expose the person to falls from height, therefore top sampling should only be carried out from fixed gantry or other safe means of access.

-2.2.
+3.2.
 PREPARATION FOR UNLOADING

-2.2.1.
+3.2.1.
 The unloading operations should be carried out only by properly trained employees under adequate supervision.
-The appropriate personal safety equipment, such as gloves and eye protection, must be worn.
+The appropriate personal safety equipment must be wear.